 Invasive plants are one of the greatest threats to the nature of Massachusetts because they out-compete, displace, or kill native species.
-These non-native species, many introduced to Massachusetts accidentally others on purpose for garden or landscape use, thrive and proliferate here.
+These non-native species—many introduced to Massachusetts accidentally or on purpose for garden or landscape use—thrive and proliferate.

 Common Invasive Plants in Massachusetts

 Use this guide to help identify and manage common invasive plants in and around your home.
 See any of these in your town?
 Let your local conservation commission know.